 - 1 cup shredded cheddar cheese

-- scallions, sour cream and salsa for topping
+- sour cream and salsa or hot sauce (for topping)

 Instructions

-- For bacon, preheat oven to 375 degrees.
+- Preheat the oven to 400℉.
 Arrange bacon on a foil-lined sheet pan.
 Generously sprinkle with black pepper.
-Bake 20-25 minutes or until desired crispness.
-Cool bacon slightly, chop and set aside.
-Increase oven temperature to 450 degrees.
+Bake for 15-20 minutes or until desired crispness.
+Transfer the bacon to a paper towel-lined plate and cool.
+Chop and set aside.
+Decrease oven temperature to 375℉.

-- In a mixing bowl, add eggs and cream and whisk until fully combined.
-Stir in white pepper.
-Set aside.
+- In a mixing bowl, add eggs, cream, and pepper and whisk until fully combined.

-- Garnish with scallions.
-Slice and serve with sour cream and salsa.
+- Garnish with sour cream, hot sauce, and scallions, if desired.
 Serve warm or at room temperature.
-Refrigerate leftovers.
+Refrigerate leftovers for up to 5 days.

 Notes